 September is Prostate Cancer Awareness Month and it’s common to hear public service announcements reminding men to get a prostate-specific antigen (PSA) test.
 Afterall, prostate cancer is the second leading cause of cancer death among American men and early detection is the best prevention.

-However, recent recommendations from the U.S. Preventive Services Task Force (USPSTF) cast doubt on whether the potential risks associated with PSA screening are worth the reward.
-Now though, new research suggests those risks may be exaggerated.
+However, recommendations from the U.S. Preventive Services Task Force (USPSTF) cast doubt on whether the potential risks associated with PSA screening are worth the reward.
+Research suggests those risks may be exaggerated.

 IMPACT OF PSA TEST FOR PROSTATE CANCER